This website is in production. Visit Willistonstate.edu for our current site.

 - Academic performance and motivation.

-Concerns that are Commonly Addressed Through a Referral to an Off-Campus Provider may Include:
+Common Concerns that may be Addressed via Referral to Off-Campus Provider

-The first step to determining if individual counseling could be helpful is to schedule an intake appointment by calling WSC's Counseling Center at 701.774.4585.
+The first step to determining if individual counseling could be helpful is to schedule an intake appointment by calling WSC Counseling.

 - Students whose needs warrant treatment over multiple semesters.